jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 ## Life is like poker: it’s about how you play the hand you’re dealt

-Good starting cards help, but they don’t determine if you’ll win.
+Good starting cards help but don’t determine if you’ll win.
 They don’t even determine if you’ll survive the game.

 ![Man shuffling a deck of cards](/assets/images/posts/2021/card-shuffling.jpg)